moddio/moddio-docs/README.md

 # How our documentation works

-This entire documentation is produced from this github repo: https://github.com/moddio/moddio-docs Merging PR's in there will update this documentation immediately.
+This entire documentation is produced from this github repo (https://github.com/moddio/moddio-docs) Merging PR's in there will update this documentation immediately.

 # Running documentation in a local machine